Marburg Colloquy: The colloquy

 Although the two prominent reformers, Luther and Zwingli, found a consensus on fourteen theological points, they could not find agreement on the fifteenth point pertaining to the Eucharist.
 Timothy George, an author and professor of Church History, summarized the incompatible views, "On this issue, they parted without having reached an agreement.
 Both Luther and Zwingli agreed that the bread in the Supper was a sign.
 For Luther, however, that which the bread signified, namely the body of Christ, was present "in, with, and under" the sign itself.
 For Zwingli, though, sign and thing signified were separated by a distance—the width between heaven and earth."

 Underlying this disagreement was their theology of Christ.
-Luther believed that the human body of Christ was ubiquitous (present in all places) and so present in the bread and wine.
+Luther began by arguing that the phrase “this is my body” cannot be understood in any other way than as written in the Bible.
+He believed that the human body of Christ was ubiquitous (present in all places) and so present in the bread and wine.
 This was possible because the attributes of God infused Christ's human nature.
 Luther emphasized the oneness of Christ's person.
+While Luther stated that Christ is present in the Eucharist for all recipients, Zwingli maintained Christ’s presence is only in the hearts of believers.
 Zwingli, who emphasized the distinction of the natures, believed that while Christ in his deity was omnipresent, Christ's human body could only be present in one place, that is, at the right hand of the Father.
 The executive editor for Christianity Today magazine carefully detailed the two views that would forever divide the Lutheran and Reformed view of the Supper: